 In order to investigate the time response of filaments, we need to establish the accuracy and calibration of the measurement based on the experimental settings.
-Fig. 4.26 shows the traced signals on an oscilloscope when the beam and the beam triggering are delivered.
-After the master trigger from the synchrotron is delivered at t=0, the proton beam comes in $\sim 3~\mu s$.
-The photodiode response from scintillating fiber has a 20 ns rise time and the level indicates the beam intensity and beam position.
+Fig. 3.6 shows the traced signals on an oscilloscope when the beam and the beam triggering are delivered.
 The scintillating fiber signal gives the beam arrival time.
 Therefore, it is possible to set the trigger timing for the cameras and laser driver inputs, which is $\sim 2~\mu s$ after the master trigger from the proton synchrotron.

-So, the first image of the SMD camera tells the status of jet for the time before the beam arrives since the exposure time of SMD camera is 150 ns.
+Therefore, the first image of the SMD camera tells the status of jet for the time before the beam arrives since the exposure time of SMD camera is 150 ns.
 All of the electronic delays including the cable delays are less than 1 μ s.
 The maximum frame rate of SMD camera is up to 1 MHz.
 The accuracy of camera frame rate is checked by using laser pulses.
 Laser pulses with certain periods are generated and then monitored at oscilloscope through photodiode.
 The frame rate of camera is set at the corresponding values of laser pulse period.
 The frame rate is checked by monitoring the variation of intensity of image captured from camera, which is judged as negligibly uniform.